-Laboratory tests may or may not help to find the cause of the abdominal pain.
-However, if combined with the information gained from the questions the patient was asked and the physical examination performed by the health care professional, certain blood or urine tests may be ordered and could assist in determining the diagnosis.
+Laboratory tests may or may not help to determine the cause of the abdominal pain.
+Combined with the information gained from the questions the patient was asked and the physical examination performed by the doctor, certain blood or urine tests may be ordered and could assist in determining the diagnosis.

 Must Read Articles Related to Abdominal Pain in Adults

 The eMedicineHealth doctors ask about Abdominal Pain (Adults):

 Please describe the cause and treatment of your abdominal pain.

 Abdominal Pain - Self-Care